isabellamullen/CSSBootcampFinalProject/README.md

-# Project Title

-How does environmental vulnerability influence climate change sentiment?
+# How does environmental vulnerability influence climate change sentiment?

 ### Description